unibo-dtm-se-2324-gymapp/gymapp/readme.md

 <h3>Usage</h3>
 <h5>Register an Account</h5>
-We put some basic security measures like the compulsory presence of the @ in the mail but further improvements could be made on the password
+We did some basic security measures such as the compulsory presence of the @ in the mail, but surely more could be done about password improvements.
-<h5>Log In</h5>
+<h5>Login</h5>

-Log in to your account to access features.
+Log in to your account to see some available features.
-<h5>View Training sessions</h5>
+<h5>See Trainings</h5>
-If it is your first time on Sixpack, you will see just empty tables to be filled with exercise
+If this is your first time in Sixpack, you will just see empty tables to fill with exercise
-<h5>Create exercises</h5>
+<h5>Create Exercises</h5>
-Add exercises to your session by specifying exercise names, sets, and reps.
+In every session, add exercises by setting exercise names, sets, and reps.

 <h3>Technologies Used</h3>
 Backend: Python
 Frontend: HTML, CSS and JS
 Database: In-memory Python structures (extendable to SQL with Flask-SQLAlchemy)
 <h3>Future Enhancements</h3>
-Add a database (e.g., SQLite, PostgreSQL) for persistent data storage.
+Add a database, such as SQLite or PostgreSQL, for persistent data storage.
-Implement advanced user authentication (e.g., password hashing with Flask-Bcrypt).
+Advanced user authentication, such as password hashing with Flask-Bcrypt.
 Add a user dashboard to track progress over time.
 Integrate class booking with calendars.
 Enhance styling with Bootstrap or TailwindCSS.